7 Best Sales Prospecting Automation Tools in 2026

 4. Close

 Close is a CRM designed for sales teams that includes calling, emailing, and task management.
 Its sales prospecting automation capabilities are centered on organizing outreach rather than prioritizing who to contact next.
+Close consolidates communication channels within a single interface.

 Key differentiators: